Peer Mentoring Circles: A Strategy for Thriving in Science

 - Learn more about the BRAINS Program SfN members can login and check out some highlights from our 2016 SfN workshop called Creating Connections in Support of Diverse Neuroscientists

 - BRAINS Program Renewed In December 2016, the BRAINS Program received a renewal reward from NINDS.
 BRAINS is now funded through 2021.

 - BRAINS team has paper published in CBE-LSE The BRAINS team has a paper published in September 2016 issue of CBE LSE.
 The paper is titled “Learning to Thrive: Building Diverse Scientists’ Access to Community and Resources through the BRAINS Program.”
 Read more about it at lifescied.org.

 - BRAINS in the News University of Washington's UW Today featured the BRAINS Symposium.
 Click here to read the article.

-- The BRAINS program was approved by the NIH and the program implemented in September of 2011.
-The program is made possible with National Institute for Neurological Disorders and Stroke (NINDS) National Institutes of Health grant 1R25NS076416-01.
+- BRAINS Program Approved The BRAINS program was approved by the NIH and implemented in September of 2011.
+The program is made possible with National Institute for Neurological Disorders and Stroke (NINDS) National Institutes of Health grants 1R25NS076416-01 and 1R25NS094094-01A1.